The NAB is a non-profit organisation funded entirely by its members.

 - Haseena Cassim

 All South African television broadcasters are members of this committee.
-The NAB TV committee meets quaterly and provides an opportunity for key decision makers in television to interact and co-operate on issues of mutual interest.
-Subjects considered are amoungst others, audience research issues, the depiction of violence on television and children’s broadcasting.
+The NAB TV committee meets quarterly and provides an opportunity for key decision makers in television to interact and co-operate on issues of mutual interest.

 - Chairperson: Philly Moilwa